 It was more than 100 yards.
 The first half of the crossing went well.
 So did the last half.
-But between, another train came.
+But between the first half and the last half, another train came.
 I first heard a whine in the tracks.
 It deepened.
 I felt vibrations underfoot.
 A train screamed around the corner onto the bridge.
 It charged directly at me, horn bellowing, whistle blowing and, I imagined, conductor cursing.
 It filled the space between the guardrails and was getting bigger fast.

-From the time I heard the whine in the tracks to the time it appeared was only four or five seconds.
-Quick math told me I would be under it in another two.
+From the time I heard the whine in the tracks to the time the train appeared was only four or five seconds.
+Quick math told me I would be under the train in another two.
 The distance to the ground was more than 100 feet.
 I knew I would not survive the fall, but the thought flashed through my mind that it might be a friendlier end than under the train.